Gravitational Waves from Density Perturbations in an Early Matter Domination Era: GWs and the PBH abundance

 In the mass window $M_\text{PBH}= 10^{-15}- 10^{-10}M_\odot$ the PBH abundance can reach its maximum value, i.e., it can account for $100\%$ of the dark matter abudnance.
 If PBHs constitute a significant fraction of the total dark matter then a GW counterpart must exist that can be tested by the scheduled Laser Interferomenter Space Antenna (LISA) \cite{Audley:2017drz}, as well as by other space-based proposed experiments such as DECIGO \cite{Seto:2001qf, Sato:2017dkf}, BBO \cite{Crowder:2005nr}, TianQin \cite{Luo:2015ght}, and Taiji \cite{Guo:2018npi}.
 For (see Eq.~(\ref{reheat}))

 our result, given by Eq. (\ref{result_Om}), applies and gives the GW spectrum.
-The GW signal is generally found weaker compared to the signal produced during radiation dominated era and the peak frequency shifted towards smaller values as the reheating temperature decreases (see Fig. \ref{Fig:TempLISA}).
-In view of the $\gamma_\text{M}$ uncertainties, we plot in Fig. \ref{Fig:TempLISA} the GW signal for different $\gamma_\text{M}$ parameters in the LISA-BBO frequency band.
-For smaller $\gamma_\text{M}$ parameter values the GWs can become detectable and the peak frequency of the signal is the signature of the PBH dark matter scenario in cosmologies with low reheating temperatures.
+The GW signal is generally found with a different amplitude compared to the signal produced during radiation dominated era and the peak frequency shifted towards smaller values as the reheating temperature decreases (see Fig. \ref{Fig:TempLISA}).
+In view of the $\gamma_\text{M}$ uncertainties, we plot in Fig. \ref{Fig:TempLISA} the GW signal for two different $\gamma_\text{M}$ parameters in the LISA-BBO frequency band.
+For the PBH dark matter scenario, smaller $\gamma_\text{M}$ parameter values increase the GWs amplitude.
+The peak frequency of the signal is the signature of the PBH dark matter scenario in cosmologies with low reheating temperatures.